Proclamation Request

 Your request must include a draft of the proclamation.

 Your request must be submitted at least 30 days in advance of your requested date.
-Requests will be accepted no more than 6 months in advance.
-If less than 2 week's notice is given, the Governor's Office reserves the right to decline the proclamation.
+Requests will be accepted no more than six months in advance.
+If less than two weeks' notice is given, the Governor's Office reserves the right to decline the proclamation.

 If you have further questions, please contact the Governor's Office, 402-471-2244.